Kevinmuahahaha/Text-Classification-with-Tensorflow/README.md

 # Text-Classification-with-Tensorflow
 Auto tagging based on article content.
-Using proprietary data provided by transtives.net, which won't be provided.
+Using proprietary data provided by transtives.net, which won't be provided here.

 This is a project made for non-profit transgender organization Translives based in Mainland China.